European Union level

 Law

-The Federal law is in preparation.
+The Federal law entered into force on 13 October 2023.
 Information concerning the implementation of the ABS principles for the fields and territories falling under the control of the Federal authorities (see picture 4) can be obtained from the ABS National Focal Point (NFP).

 Contact